felixguendling/vadum/README.md

-pkg is a simple, minimal dependency manager based on Git.
+vadum is a simple, minimal dependency manager based on Git.

 It clones your cycle-free dependency tree recursively and creates a `CMakeLists.txt` file with all dependencies in topological order.

-Example `.pkg` file:
+Example `.vadum` file:

     [fmt]
       url=git@github.com:motis-project/fmt.git